KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 ## Synergies/Interactions

-### Gambler's 4-Piece effect can stack with sacrificial weapons to refresh two of sucrose's Skill charges simultaneously
+### Gambler's 4-Piece effect can stack with sacrificial weapons to refresh two of Sucrose's Skill charges simultaneously

 **By:** Faranight\#0001